094459/blog/content/newsletter/aws-open-source-news-and-updates-60.md

 Rust is a language empowering everyone to build secure, reliable, and efficient software.
 Rust is becoming more widely used in cloud native, powering everything from lightning-fast service meshes and powerful developer tools to internet-scale distributed databases.

 Come explore what makes Rust a fantastic choice for new cloud native development, and learn about how the community uses Rust today.
-Find out [more and register here](https://aws-oss.beachgeek.co.uk/5y).

 ### Stay in touch with open source at AWS